dpranke/pyjson5/README.md

 **SLOW**.
 It can be 1000-6000x slower than the C-optimized JSON module, and is 200x slower (or more) than the pure Python JSON module.

+**Please Note:** This library only handles JSON5 documents, it does not allow you to read arbitrary JavaScript.
+For example, bare integers can be legal object keys in JavaScript, but they aren't in JSON5.

 ## Known issues

 * Did I mention that it is **SLOW**?